levichlev/karen-bot/README.md

 I sometimes add song lyrics in responses and stuff.
 Yes, I love music.
 Yes, I'm a musician.

 # Latest commit
-Updated the config with more swear words and replies.
-Updated the readme with a new program (User dev).
-Updated the template to be more understandable and added a donator role ignore to swear words.
+Updated README.md with a purpose.